refinedev/refine/documentation/docs/tutorial/0-introduction/1-prequisite.md

 I understood how to use the checklists.
 </ChecklistItem>
 <ChecklistItem id="prequisite-looks-great-2">
-I know how to get help and where to leave feedback.
+I now know how to get help and where to leave feedback.
 </ChecklistItem>

 </Checklist>